Scheduled maintenance: Saturday, September 10 from 11PM to 12AM PDT

 you are a first-year student at a major university. which of the following describes a social context that could have a positive impact on your academic success?

-a. after college, you plan on being a teacher. for this season, you take your
+a. after college, you plan on being a teacher. for this season, you take your education very seriously

 b. you went to a high school that did not offer many advanced placement courses